yasirshah-analyst/Customers-Data-Analytics/Readme.md

 #### 3. Total Spending Distribution by Country (Top 25)
 This chart visualizes and compares the total number of purchases made across the top 25 countries ranked by purchase volume.

 ---

-### Chart Level Insights
-Each chart is accompanied by a chart level insight displayed below it,summarizing the key takeaway from the analysis.

----